META4-Designs/mmm-oware/README.md

-# My Git Project
+# mmm-oware

+Let's play.

+## About

-This is a new Git repository created on April 8, 2025.
+This is a repository for the Oware game, created on April 8, 2025.

 ## Getting Started

-This repository is ready for you to add your project files.
+This repository is ready for development.

 ## Next Steps

-1. Add your project files
+1. Add project files
-2. Make your first commit
+2. Implement game logic
-3. Create a remote repository (if needed)
+3. Create user interface
-4. Push your changes
+4. Test and refine